performant-software/recogito-semantic-tags/README.md

 ### As a generic React component

-When using the in a (non-RecogitoJS) React project, you need to import the `SemanticTagMultiSelect` component directly.
+When using in a (non-RecogitoJS) React project, you need to import the `SemanticTagMultiSelect` component directly.
 (The RecogitoJS plugin is a small wrapper class which itself uses `SemanticTagMultiSelect internally.)